 “I joined Identity’s Board of Directors because I believe in Identity’s mission to empower Latino youth to reach their fullest potential.
 I am an example of the impact Identity has on Latino youth’s lives and I want to make sure other Latino youth have the same opportunities that were afforded to me.”

 Shirley Brandman currently works as an education advocate in Montgomery County.
-She is Chair of the Board of Directors for Identity, Inc. as well as Vice Chair of the Board of Advisors for the Universities at Shady Grove (USG).
+She is Chair-Emeritus of the Board of Directors for Identity as well Chair of the Board of Advisors for the Universities at Shady Grove (USG).
 Most recently, Shirley worked as the founding Executive Director for the National Commission on Social, Emotional and Academic Development at the Aspen Institute.
 In 2014, Shirley completed two terms as an elected member of the Montgomery County Board of Education where she was twice selected to serve as President.While on the Board of Education, Shirley participated in countywide efforts directed at improving the wellbeing of youth.
 In 2011, then County Executive Leggett appointed her as a co-Chair of the countywide Latino Youth Collaborative Oversight Work group.
 Prior to her service on the Board of Education, Shirley directed the Domestic Violence Clinic at the Washington College of Law.
 She began her career as an attorney representing children and youth in abuse/neglect and juvenile delinquency cases in Newark, New Jersey and she launched the first Child Advocacy Clinic at Cornell Law School.
 Shirley is a graduate of Yale Law School and Yale University and earned her Master¹s Degree in Special Education from American University.
 She is a first generation American.

 “I joined Identity’s Board of Directors because our Latino youth are the future of Montgomery County.
 How effectively we educate them and support their dreams will shape the well-being of our County for years to come.”